 ldap.authorizer.refresh.interval.ms, enabling the user and group information to keep up to date with the directory server.

 ldap.authorizer.group.search.filterconfiguration parameter.
 If you have many users or groups in AD/LDAP, this can be a lifesaver.

-You can learn more by checking out the Kafka LDAP Authorizer documentation.
+You can learn more by checking out the Confluent LDAP Authorizer documentation.